thsteinmetz/adonis-route-model-binding/README.md

 3. `userId` is the route parameter that we are using.
 The `:userId` on `some/route/:userId` in this case

-4. `id` is the field we are going to look up the value of `userId` in
+4. *Optional* `id` is the database field we are going to look up the value of `userId` in. `id` is the default so you can leave this off unless you want to explicitly look up on another field.

 Now in your controller you will have access to the `user` object on the `show()` method: